Unfortunately, scammers also know how much we love vacations and will go to great lengths to separate us from our hard-earned money.

 The Sweepstakes Scam

-We all love winning something big, and scammers prey on this desire.
+We all love winning something big, and scammers take advantage of this desire.
 They will notify you by snail mail or email that you have won an all-expense-paid trip to some exotic location.

 The catch?
 You must pay a “service fee” or “handling charge” to claim your prize, and it must be paid via debit card or wire transfer.
 Red flag, anyone?